PlasticRanger

 How to Process PVDF?

-PVDF material is available in a wide variety of grades and forms like powders and pallets.
-It can be easily processed by traditional processing methods like Injection molding, extrusion, compression, and transfer molding.
+PVDF material is available in various grades and forms, like powders and pallets.
+It can be easily processed by traditional methods like Injection molding, extrusion, compression, and transfer molding.

-Drying isn’t important but might be required in some operations.
+Drying isn’t essential but might be required in some operations.

 The constant processing temperature – 190 to 280°C